 Now a popular and regular campus event, the Film Series shows engaging and provocative films which bring challenging human rights issues to life.

-This year, Tamar Calisse (LLM) and Cansu Arslan (Pharmacy, 2nd year) launched the film series with a screening of He Named Me Malala on Wednesday 5 December 2018.
+This year, Tamar Calisse (LLM) and Cansu Arslan (Pharmacy, 2nd year) launched the film series with a screening of The Man Who Mended Women on 12 October 2018.
 View the full program.

 School of LawUniversity of NottinghamUniversity Park